Manga has power to overcome the language & culture barrier

-Japan proudly owns and leads the manga culture in the world, and at the same time, it has become a new communication tool that connects Japan with overseas.
+Japan proudly owns and leads the manga culture in the world, and at the same time, it has become a new communication tool that connects Japan to the rest of the world.

-Even though the characters can speak the same language with the reader, the manga is not limited to sentences, and it is possible to convey information with emotions and overcome the language barrier.
+Even though the characters can speak the same language as the reader, the manga is not limited to sentences, and it is possible to convey information with emotions and overcome the language barrier.

-At Sideranch, we have many successful examples for multilingual manga.
+At Sideranch, we have many successful examples of Manga Translation and Localization.

 It is possible to efficiently give information about the tourist attractions that are difficult to convey with letters alone.
 It is also popular with overseas travelers as a Japanese-style “entertainment”.